Get answers for your health queries from top Doctors for FREE!

 So how does one know if they have back pain due to fatty liver?
 Let’s find out.

 It can be challenging to know for certain whether your back pain is related to fatty liver disease without a proper medical examination and diagnosis.
-However, there are some signs and symptoms that may suggest a link between the two.
+However, some signs and symptoms may suggest a link between the two.

 Free photo young man suffering from back pain in shirt.